OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/The-Omega-and-Networking/Wifi-Range-Extender.md

 At this point, your Omega is connected to router as well as serving its own access point, and the Omega is setup to relay information back and forth between these two Wi-Fi interfaces.
 This means that you can connect your computer/smartphone to the AP of your Omega, and be able to access the data coming from the router.

 To use the Omega as the Wi-Fi range extender, you would typically place the Omega somewhere between your router and your computer/smartphone.
-Packets will travel from your router to the Omega, and from the Omega to your computer/smartphone instead of directly from the router to the Omega.
+Packets will travel from your router to the Omega, and from the Omega to your computer/smartphone instead of directly from the router to your device.
+Effectively, extending your WiFi network's range!

 Happy hacking!